-Comprehensive medical facilities available only in the major population centres and/or specific private clinics.
-Sterile surgical products (syringes/needles/sutures) are not always available.
+Limited medical facilities available.
+Unless travelling with a well-equipped organisation, a high level of self-sufficiency in terms of first aid kits and sterile equipment is recommended.
+An evacuation contingency should be a part of your travel insurance.
 Check for any contacts supplied by your emergency assistance organisation (nominated by your travel insurer) or with IAMAT (International Association of Medical Assistance for Travellers).